luialbaekthomsen/AHCI_VR_Haptics_Unity/README.md

 #### Mini-Game
 A sample mini-game where users drill as many holes as possible in 60 seconds.
 - **GameManager.cs**: Manages score, time, and game flow.
+- **DrillController.cs**: Slightly modified DrillController for the mini-game.

 ---